Prof Simon Philbin

 Telephone:020 7815 7559

 Professor Simon P Philbin is Director of the Nathu Puri Institute for Engineering and Enterprise at London South Bank University.
-The Institute is focused on driving enterprise into engineering education and industrial practice.
+The Institute is focused on embedding enterprise into engineering education and industrial practice.
 Simon joined LSBU in 2018 and previously worked as Director of Programme Management at Imperial College London and Executive Chairman of Imperial College Projects Limited.
-While at Imperial and over 15 years he held a number of senior roles associated with both pre-award and post-award management of a range of multidisciplinary research areas and programmes.
+While at Imperial and over 15 years he held a number of senior roles associated with the development and delivery of a range of multidisciplinary research areas and programmes.

 Prior to joining Imperial in 2003, he was at the UK Ministry of Defence (DERA) and originally worked in the field of energetic materials.
 Simon is published across several areas including project management, research & technology management, and chemistry.
 He has presented at conferences across North America and Asia, and given lectures and seminars at several different universities.
-Simon holds a BSc (University of Birmingham) and PhD (Brunel University) in chemistry as well as an MBA (Open University Business School).
-He has experience of working with different industrial sectors, especially defence but also oil and gas, nuclear power, healthcare and pharmaceutical.
-Plus, he has worked as a commercial consultant for major oil and gas companies.
+Simon holds a BSc (University of Birmingham) and PhD (Brunel University) in chemistry as well as an MBA with distinction (Open University Business School).
+He has experience of working with different industrial sectors, including defence, oil & gas, nuclear power and healthcare.
+Also, he has worked as a commercial consultant for major oil and gas companies.

-Simon currently serves as a Board Member of the American Society for Engineering Management and has been elected as the President of ASEM for 2019/20.
+Simon currently serves as a Board Member of the American Society for Engineering Management (ASEM) and has been elected as the President of ASEM for 2019/20.
 Previous academic roles include Visiting Fellow at Imperial College Business School and Visiting Research Fellow at Birkbeck, University of London.
-He has won several academic and best paper awards, served on journal editorial boards and as an external examiner as well as other academic and professional assignments.
+He is a Fellow of the Royal Society of Chemistry (RSC) and a Fellow of ASEM.
+Simon has won several academic and best paper awards, served on journal editorial boards and as an external examiner as well as other academic and professional assignments.

-- Fellow and Chartered Chemist, Royal Society of Chemistry (FRSC CChem)
+- Fellow, European Chemist and Chartered Chemist, Royal Society of Chemistry (FRSC EurChem CChem)

-- Certified Professional Engineering Manager (CPEM), American Society of Engineering Management (ASEM)
+- Fellow and Certified Professional Engineering Manager (CPEM), American Society of Engineering Management (ASEM)